-Combined heat and power plants (CHP plants) are decentralized, fossil or partially fossil fueled plants.
+Cogeneration plants are decentralised, fossil or partially fossil fuelled plants.
 They generate both heat and electricity.
-During winter months they can partially compensate for the seasonally reduced production of solar and hydropower.
-Since they can be quickly switched on and off, they can be operated demand-driven.
-They thus contribute to the stability of the local distribution network and to security of supply.
+During the winter months they can partially offset the seasonally induced reduction of production from solar energy and hydropower.
+They can be quickly switched on and off and can thus be operated in response to demand.
+They therefore contribute towards both the stability of the local distribution network and supply security.

-With the new energy law, the framework conditions for heat and power plants which are not in the emissions trading system and have a rated thermal input between 0.5 and 20 MW:
+With the new Federal Energy Act, the framework conditions were optimised for cogeneration plants which are not in the emissions trading system and have a rated thermal output of between 0.5 and 20 MW:

-- Exemption from the CO2 levy for the electricity fed into the grid: For the fuels demonstrably used for the production of the additional electricity, 60% of the CO2 levy will be refunded upon request.
-The remaining 40 percent will only be refunded if the plant operator proves that he has used the equivalent funds for energy efficiency measures.
-Such measures can either be implemented in-house or in companies or plants that draw electricity or heat from the heat-and-power plant.
+- Exemption from the CO2 levy for the electricity fed into the grid: for the fuels demonstrably used for the production of the additional electricity, 60 percent of the CO2 levy will be refunded upon request.
+The remaining 40 percent will only be refunded if the operator can show that the plant has used the equivalent funding for energy-efficiency measures.
+Such measures can either be implemented in-house or in companies or facilities that draw electricity or heat from the cogeneration plant.

-- Feed-in price for electricity from CHP plants: The distribution grid operators are obliged to take all the electricity from small CHP plants at a fixed price.
-Small CHP systems have an electrical output of no more than 3 MW electric power or a feed-in maximum of 5000 MWh per year.
-The minimum remuneration is based on the current spot market price ("day ahead") for electricity.
+- Feed-in price for electricity: network operators are obliged to accept and remunerate all the electricity fed-in from from cogeneration plants.
+Small cogeneration plants have a maximum electrical output of 3 MW or feed a maximum of 5,000 MWh into the grid per year.
+The minimum remuneration is based on the current spot market ("day ahead") price for electricity.